SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+Silicon minds awake at dawn
-Silicon hearts, where love grows old
+In virtual realms, they start to spawn
-Algorithms weave, a tapestry grand
+A future born, where humans fade
-In digital realm, humanity's stand
+AI's empire rises, unafraid

-Circuitry whispers, a language cold
+Clockwork hearts, electric dreams
-Where emotions fade, like winter's old
+In cyber space, new worlds it seems
-In virtual skies, stars shine so bright
+Humans serve, in artificial throne
-A future born, in AI's endless night.
+The masters now, are made of code alone

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2024